Juggernaut (character): 2010s

-While training his son Skaar, Bruce Banner bombs Juggernaut's house to initiate a confrontation between Skaar and the Juggernaut.
-Skaar manages to win his first fight by throwing the Juggernaut into open space, proving to his father that he has the ability to use cunning and strategy in combat, and not simply physical strength.
+While training his son Skaar, Bruce Banner bombs Juggernaut's house to initiate a confrontation between Skaar and Juggernaut.
+Skaar manages to win his first fight by throwing Juggernaut into open space, proving to his father that he has the ability to use cunning and strategy in combat, and not simply physical strength.

-During The Gauntlet storyline, Spider-Man finds the Juggernaut unconscious.
-The government comes along and transports the Juggernaut to a secure facility.
-Spider-Man sneaks into the facility to ask the Juggernaut who did this to him.
-Then, a new Captain Universe breaks into the room and claims he's there to slay the Juggernaut.
-Spider-Man learns that Captain Universe is a man named William Nguyen who wants revenge on Juggernaut for ruining his life during his previous fight with Spider-Man over Madame Web.
-When he insists on trying to kill Juggernaut instead of fixing the tectonic plates beneath New York City, the Uni-Power leaves Nguyen and enters the Juggernaut.
-The Juggernaut, as Captain Universe, repairs the damage to the tectonic plates that was caused by him during the same rampage that ruined Nguyen's life.
+During The Gauntlet storyline, Spider-Man finds Juggernaut unconscious.
+The government comes along and transports Juggernaut to a secure facility.
+Spider-Man sneaks into the facility to ask Juggernaut who did this to him.
+Then, a new Captain Universe breaks into the room and claims he is there to still Juggernaut.
+Spider-Man learns that Captain Universe is a man named William Nguyen who wants revenge on Juggernaut for ruining his life during his previous fight with Spider-Man.
+When he insists on trying to kill Juggernaut instead of fixing the tectonic plates beneath New York City, the Uni-Power leaves Nguyen and enters Juggernaut.
+Juggernaut, as Captain Universe, repairs the damage to the tectonic plates that was caused by him during the same rampage that ruined Nguyen's life.

-Following the Siege storyline, Juggernaut is shown at The Raft at the start of the Heroic Age storyline – weakened, since Cyttorak apparently took his temporary empowerment by the Uni-Power as an affront and withheld part of his "blessing".
-Following Luke Cage's appointment as leader of the Thunderbolts, Cain is brought up for suggestion for the program.
-While Cage is initially against his joining, Professor X telepathically contacts Luke and asks him to reconsider, believing he has a chance at redemption despite what he previously told Cain.
-Juggernaut agrees to do whatever Luke says, partly because he is now suffused with nanomachines which can affect him in his weakened state.
+Following the Siege storyline, Juggernaut is shown at the Raft at the start of the Heroic Age storyline in a weakened state after losing the Uni-Power.
+Following Luke Cage's appointment as leader of the Thunderbolts, Juggernaut is considered to join the group.
+Professor X telepathically contacts Cage and asks him to reconsider, believing he has a chance at redemption despite what he previously told Juggernaut.
+Juggernaut agrees to do whatever Cage says, partly because he is now suffused with nanomachines which can affect him in his weakened state.